mickfuzz/phd4/_posts/thesis_chapters/2025-1-9-Appendices.md

 ### Appendix.tech.samplechapter  - Extract of supporting resources - Sample chapter on Keys and Doors gameplay design chapter

-This chapter, used as an example in Chapter 6 was being accessed online by Suzanna in Vignette 2.
+This chapter, used as an example in Chapter 6 was being accessed online by Susanna in Vignette 2.

 The full manual is available here. https://3m.flossmanuals.net/